BioDepot/BioDepot-workflow-builder/README.md

 2\.
 Required parameters - the forms for the parameters required to run the widget are here

 3\.
-Optional parmeters - a list of optional parameters is placed here
+Optional parameters - a list of optional parameters is placed here

 4\.
 Execution box - whether the widget is run automatically, manually, or semi-automatically depending on runTriggers is set here